dotnet/arcade/README.md

 - certificate: name of the authenticode certificate to use for signing.
 Valid values include Microsoft402, WindowsPhone623, MicrosoftSHA1Win8WinBlue and VsixSHA2.
 More are likely available.
 This value must be specified.
 - strongName: name of the key to use when strong naming the binary.
 This can be `null` for values which do not require strong name signing such as VSIX files.
 - values: array of paths, relative to the binaries directory, which will be signed in this manner.
+These paths can include `*` globbing for directory names (helps support localization).

 The exclude section is only relevant when VSIX values are being signed.
 It's not uncommon to include files in a VSIX which are not built by the repo producing the VSIX.
 Such files should not be included in signing (responsibility of the repo that produced them).